 The Hospital received approval from the MOHLTC on October 15, 2010 to award the construction contract for the final phase of the restructuring redevelopment referred to as Phase IIIA.
-The project is estimated to cost \$117,604,000 including equipment.
+The base value of the construction contract with the general contractor \$80,650,000 for which the value of the work completed to March 31, 2012 is approximately 71%.
+The total project is estimated to cost \$117,604,000 including architect and related fees and equipment.
 The MOHLTC will be providing capital grants to a maximum of \$90,727,000 towards this cost.
 The balance of the Phase IIIA project will be funded by the Queensway Carleton Hospital Foundation and the Queensway Carleton Hospital.
 The Phase IIIA Redevelopment project is expected to be completed during the 2013-2014 fiscal year of the Hospital.